PizzaTimel/Reboot-on-3rd-Thursday/readme.md

-Hello, this Programm reboots the Windows Machine on the 3rd Thursday in Month
+this tool reboots the Windows Machine on the 3rd Thursday in Month.